Perspective | I can’t quit you, Facebook, but I should. We all should.

 Only hours later, I went out to my porch to find that a different book had arrived.
 It was “An Ugly Truth,” the just-published study of Facebook’s “battle for domination,” by two New York Times tech reporters, Sheera Frenkel and Cecilia Kang.

-It’s a tough, thorough look at the behemoth company that now has nearly three billion users and, as of last month, is worth a trillion dollars.
+It’s a tough, thorough look at the behemoth company that now has nearly 3 billion users and, as of last month, is worth a trillion dollars.

 The Post’s reviewer, Susan Benkelman of the American Press Institute, summed up its takeaway: “The company has put growth and profits above all else, even when it was clear that misinformation and hate speech were circulating across the platform and that the company was violating the privacy of its users.”